 The average temperature in March creeps above freezing (finally) up to around 4°C. The sun shines over the mountains this time of year (almost 12 hours a day), and the snow glistens, but it is still very much winter at Lake Louise.
-Ski season is still in full swing; and you’ll probably still get some epic powder days if you go skiing at Lake Louise Ski Resort.
+Ski season is still in full swing; you’ll probably still get some epic powder days if you go skiing at Lake Louise Ski Resort.

 Lake Louise Weather in April

 Although in your heart and mind you expect the weather to be warm in April, you have to remember you’re in the Canadian Rockies, and it’s winter for what seems like nine months out of the year.
-Remember to pack warm clothes still.
+Remember to pack warm clothes.
 A down jacket, gloves, hats, and boots, can make all the difference.

 Lake Louise Weather in May

 It’s almost full spring in the Canadian Rockies.
 Temperatures are creeping up, and there are a few excellent and warm days in Banff in May.
 Lake Louise, at the earliest, will be completely thawed by the last week of May.
-However, it really all depends on the year and you shouldn’t expect it to be be anywhere near it’s brilliant blue even if it is thawed in May.
+However, it really all depends on the year and you shouldn’t expect it to be anywhere near its brilliant blue even if it is thawed in May.
 In 2020, Lake Louise did not melt until June.

 Lake Louise in June

 Heading to the Fairview Lookout, Lake Agnes Teahouse, and even the Beehives are attainable now as the snow has melted in most of the higher elevation places.
 Although attempting summits like Devils Thumb, Mount Niblock, Fairview Summit, and Mount Whyte will need a few more weeks, but it all depends on the snowpack and the year!

 I love visiting Lake Louise in June because it’s summer, the weather is terrific, the water is Kool-Aid blue, and the crowds aren’t at their peak…yet.

 It’s possible to rent a canoe now and hit up the water.
 Moraine Lake Road will be open by now, and a fun thing to do while visiting Lake Louise is head up to Moraine Lake.